Dehalococcoides: Activities

 Dehalococcoides are obligately organohalide-respiring bacteria, meaning that they can only grow by using halogenated compounds as electron acceptors.
 Currently, hydrogen (H2) is often regarded as the only known electron donor to support growth of dehalococcoides bacteria.
-However, studies have shown that utilizing various electron donors such as formate, and methyl viologen, have also been effective in promoting growth for various species of dehalococcoides.
-In order to perform reductive dehalogenation processes, electrons are transferred from electron donors through dehydrogenases, and ultimately utilized to reduce halogenated compounds, many of which are human-synthesized chemicals acting as pollutants.
+However, studies have shown that using various electron donors such as formate, and methyl viologen, have also been effective in promoting growth for various species of dehalococcoides.
+In order to perform reductive dehalogenation processes, electrons are transferred from electron donors through dehydrogenases, and ultimately used to reduce halogenated compounds, many of which are human-synthesized chemicals acting as pollutants.
 Furthermore, it has been shown that a majority of reductive dehalogenase activities lie within the extracellular and membranous components of D. ethenogenes, indicating that dechlorination processes may function semi-independently from intracellular systems.
 Currently, all known dehalococcoides strains require acetate for producing cellular material, however, the underlying mechanisms are not well understood as they appear to lack fundamental enzymes that complete biosynthesis cycles found in other organisms.

-Dehalococcoides can transform many highly toxic and/or persistent compounds.
-This includes tetrachloroethene (PCE) and trichloroethene (TCE) which are transformed to non-toxic ethene, and chlorinated dioxins, vinyl chloride, benzenes, polychlorinated biphenyls (PCBs), phenols and many other aromatic contaminants.
+Dehalococcoides can transform many persistent compounds.
+This includes tetrachloroethylene (PCE) and trichloroethylene (TCE) which are transformed to ethylene, and chlorinated dioxins, vinyl chloride, benzenes, polychlorinated biphenyls (PCBs), phenols and many other aromatic contaminants.